pascal-fb-martin/houseportal/README.md

 # HousePortal

+# Overview

-A web server to redirect to multiple specialized web servers.
+This is a web server to redirect HTTP requests to multiple specialized web servers.
 This project depends on [echttp](https://github.com/pascal-fb-martin/echttp).

 Having multiple specialized web servers run on the same machine, typically web servers embedded in applications, causes a port conflict situation: which application will claim port 80?